harshitabatta/qr_generator_project/README.md

 # qr_generator_project
-QR generator project using python done in 1st sem
+QR generator project using python as a part of 1st Semester project for python